ractive/prometheus-presentation/PITCHME.md

 Stream of samples of the same metric and the same set of labels

 #### Sample
-- a float64 value
-- a millisecond-precision timestamp
+[a float64 value, a millisecond-precision timestamp]

 +++